-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+My opinion on the consolidated financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.

-In connection with our audits of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audits or otherwise appears to be materially misstated.
-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
-If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+In connection with my audit of the consolidated financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or my knowledge obtained in the audits or otherwise appears to be materially misstated.
+I obtained Management's Discussion and Analysis prior to the date of this auditor's report.
+If, based on the work I have performed on this other information, I conclude that there is a material misstatement of this other information, I am required to report that fact.
+I have nothing to report in this regard.